Skip to content

 Backpacking Greece Travel Tips

 Couchsurfing – That would be my first recommendation in any country.
-It’s not about a free couch, but more about the awesome people you met through that.
+It’s not about a free couch but more about the awesome people you met through that.
 In short, it’s an app or more community where locals host travelers in their homes.
-It’s an easy way to interact with local Greeks and have fun together with them.
+It’s an easy way to interact with local Greeks and have fun with them.

 Hitchhiking – A fun way to travel around Greece.
 Also safe to do it when backpacking Greece, but don’t forget to use your gut feeling when using that alternative way of traveling.